dandv/meteor-collection-behaviours/README.md

 # Meteor Collection Behaviours

-Extends Meteor.Collection with custom behaviour patterns.
+Extends Meteor.Collection (or Mongo.collection) with custom behaviour patterns.

+Correcting a lot of issues/bugs from Sewdn and add tiny tests.

 Uses the excellent collection-hooks package to hook into collection hooks.